0bVdnt/Design-and-Analysis-of-Algorithms/Analyze-Algorithms/readme.md

 ### Creating Dataset

-To create a dataset and measure the execution time of an algorithm, compile and run reateDataset.cpp:
+To create a dataset and measure the execution time of an algorithm, compile and run

+createDataset.cpp

+:

 ```sh
 g++ createDataset.cpp -o createDataset